madcock/ep128emu-core/README.md

   * Enterprise: external 1 (also mapped to numpad), external 2
   * TVC: external 1 (also mapped to numpad), external 2
   * CPC: external 2
-  * ZX: Sinclair 1, Sinclair 2
+  * ZX: Sinclair 1, Sinclair 2, Protek
 * Configurable core options:
   * wait period (set to 0 if there are performance problems, set higher to reduce CPU load)
   * use software framebuffer (experimental, may crash)
   * use high quality sound (disable if there are performance problems)
+  * enable resolution changes
+  * amount of border to keep when zooming in

 Features added by ep128emu-core
 * Content autostart except for disk images
 * Customizable input mapping for player 1
   * See [sample.ep128cfg](core/sample.ep128cfg) to see how retropad buttons can be assigned for a specific game.
   * Autostart file name can also be specified to enable autostart for disk.
+* Fit to content
+  * Pressing **R3** will zoom in to the actual content, cropping black/single-colored borders

 For the emulation features, see the [original README](README).